310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% endbubble %}

 {% bubble Jun v3 %}
-Well, there’s no problem with you joining, and I’d actually really appreciate that, but…
+Well, there’s no problem with you joining, and I’d actually really appreciate that…

-Would Ibara even let you~…?
+But would Ibara even let you~…?
 {% endbubble %}

 {% bubble Nagisa v2 %}